 Without a place to gather, there can be no Local Tables 😭.
 So we need you!
 Would you consider opening your home for a Local Table?
 Here's the fine print:

-- In an ideal world, you'd agree to open your home twice a month for four months, but we are happy to make it work however we can.
-If you need a shorter commitment or need to take a week or two off, that's totally fine.
+In an ideal world, you'd agree to open your home twice a month for a few months, but we are happy to make it work however we can.
+If you need a shorter commitment or need to take a week or two off, of if you want to share the load, that's totally fine.
 We're just grateful you've said yes.

 If you want more information, have additional questions, or are interested in hosting, email Brent at firstname.lastname@example.org or fill out the form below.